mrajkarnikar/project_01/README.md

 US used to win a lot in rowing also.
 Lately, we can see a trend that football is another sport where US has been getting a lot of medals from.

-# Find the relationshiop of population, gdp and medal count.
+# Find the relationshiop between population, gdp and medal count.
 Does more population and gdp mean more medal count ?

 We were interested in finding if gdp and population of country have any effect on the number of medals won in olympics.
 In other words, we wanted to find the relationshiop of population, gdp and medal count. kaggle data[0] did not have any population or gdp information.
 So we can find another source for that data.
 We found that world bank API provided that data.
 But the data went as far back as 1971 only.
 We then took subset of data from kaggle and joined this information with world bank data and were able to plot a diagram below